 The name of this new wilderness ecolodge says it all—and it may be the best-situated lodge in Alaska.
 Located within a 1,700-acre, native-owned wildlife sanctuary in the heart of Kenai Fjords National Park, the central lodge and 16 guest cabins of Kenai Fjords Glacier Lodge have full views of Pedersen Glacier and easy access to hiking, kayaking and wildlife-viewing adventures.
 One bonus for staying here: the great Kenai Fjords wildlife and glacier cruise that transports you to and from the lodge.

-The company that runs the lodge—Alaska Wildland Adventures—was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
+The company that owns and operates the lodge—Alaska Wildland Adventures—was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
 He started AWA as a tent safari and rafting tour operator, but then expanded his company beyond the tents, but he wanted to keep lodges small, for an intimate vibe.
 The Kenai Fjords Glacier Lodge is the newest—and it was always a dream of Hoessle’s to build in the unspoiled wilderness of the Kenai Fjords.
-When the native corporation sold the land, they sought out Hoessle for his environmentally sensitive lodge/tour operation knowledge, and believed he would care for the land—which he does.
+When the native corporation sought out a partner to share the beauty of ancestral lands and waters with a small group of travelers each summer, they sought out Hoessle for his environmentally sensitive lodge/tour operation knowledge, and believed he would care for the land—which he does.
 He's long been an advocate for ecotourism in Alaska, and prides himself on hiring guides with the same expertise and passion about the great outdoors.

 Up Close in the Fjords